blackcatkai7040306/freja-ai-voice/SETUP.md

 ## Security Notes

-- Never expose your `HUME_SECRET_KEY` in client-side code
-- API keys are only used server-side for access token generation
+- The API key is used directly for WebSocket authentication
-- Access tokens have a limited lifespan (30 minutes)
+- Your specific Hume EVI configuration is pre-configured in the code
 - All voice data is processed securely through Hume AI
+- The `NEXT_PUBLIC_` prefix is required for client-side environment variables in Next.js

 ## Support